vlayer-xyz/vlayer/book/src/contributing/extension.md

-# Contributing to vlayer browser extension
+# Contributing to the vlayer browser extension

 ## Prerequisites